How is penile cancer diagnosed?

 Magnetic resonance imaging (MRI)

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of tissue and by certain diseases.
-A computer translates the pattern of radio waves given off by the tissues into a very detailed image of parts of the body.
-A contrast material might be injected just as with CT scans but is used less often.
+But MRI scans use radio waves and strong magnets instead of x-rays to create the images.
+A contrast material might be injected just as with CT scans, but this is used less often.

-MRI scans are most helpful in looking at the brain and spinal cord.
-When they are used to look at penile tumors, the pictures are better if the penis is erect.
+When MRI scans are used to look at penile tumors, the pictures are better if the penis is erect.
 The doctor can inject a substance called prostaglandin into the penis to make it erect.

-MRI scans are a little more uncomfortable than CT scans.
-First, they take longer -- often up to an hour.
-You may be placed inside a large, narrow tube, which can upset people with a fear of enclosed spaces.
+MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
+You may have to lie on a table that slides inside a narrow tube, which can upset people with a fear of enclosed spaces.
 Special, more open MRI machines can sometimes help with this if needed, but the drawback is that the images may not be as clear.
 The MRI machine makes buzzing and clicking noises that you may find disturbing.
 Some places will provide earplugs to help block this noise out.
 MRIs are not safe for people with pacemakers or certain implants containing metals that are strongly attracted to magnets.

 For this test, a small microphone-like instrument called a transducer gives off sound waves and picks up the echoes as they bounce off body tissues.
 The echoes are converted by a computer into an image on a computer screen.